|

 Assembly of God congregation is grieving and interceding for you.
 I hope

+you can feel the prayers.
 Brownsville Revival School of Ministry was birthed out of the womb of

 this local church, Brownsville Assembly of God, Pensacola, Florida.
 If